Stephen Coniglio: Senior career

-At the end of the 2019 season Coniglio qualifying as a free agent.
+The end of the 2019 season saw Coniglio qualifying as a free agent.
 Despite many rumours that he would leave and join a Victorian-based club, Coniglio had rejected massive offers from Carlton and Hawthorn and had re-signed with the Giants for a further seven years.
+At the end of 2019, Coniglio was awarded the Jim Stynes Community Leadership Award for his part in the development of the Coniglio–Farrugia Community Program in partnership with the New South Wales Government, as well as ambassador roles with the Fairfield Falcons Football Club, All Nations Cup, Diversity Talent and Bachar Houli programs and the Lighthouse Community Support program.